Amazon debuts in Thomson Reuters 2015 top 100 innovators list

-Online marketplace Amazon.com Inc made its debut in the 2015 Thomson Reuters Top 100 global innovators list, leaving International Business Machines Corp, the world's largest technology services company, out of the list.
+Online marketplace Amazon.com Inc (AMZN.O) made its debut in the 2015 Thomson Reuters Top 100 global innovators list, leaving International Business Machines Corp (IBM.N), the world's largest technology services company, out of the list.

 Amazon joins the innovators list for the first time for innovations in data centers, devices, electronic methods and systems, according to its latest report.